Narendra Nath Dhar: Performances and career

 The talent of Dhar has been duly recognized over the years by audiences in India and overseas.
 He has performed in prestigious music conferences of India sharing the stage with veteran musicians and dancers.
-A prize winner in the All India Radio Music competition in instrumental music in the year 1970, he was also awarded the National Scholarship from the Department of culture, Govt. of India for intensive training in Sarod from 1975 to 1978.
+He was a prize winner in the All India Radio Music competition in instrumental music in 1970.
+He was also awarded the National Scholarship from the Department of culture, Govt. of India for intensive training in Sarod from 1975 to 1978.
 In 1995, he was honoured with the prestigious Naushad Award by the Government of Uttar Pradesh for his outstanding contribution in the field of Instrumental music.
-He was also awarded the Akademi Award by the Uttar Pradesh Sangeet Natak Akademi in the year 2000.
-A regular AIR and Doordarshan artist, HMV has released an audio cassette with the featuring title as 'Golden Talents of HMV'.
+He was also awarded the Akademi Award by the Uttar Pradesh Sangeet Natak Akademi in 2000.
+A regular AIR and Doordarshan artist, His Master's Voice has released an audio cassette with the featuring title as 'Golden Talents of HMV'.